rpm-software-management/mock/docs/Plugin-Unbreq.md

 ### After the build
 After executing the build, the relevant files have their access time compared to the saved timestamp.

-Each `BuildRequire` field may cause the installation of multiple packages.
+Each `BuildRequires` field may cause the installation of multiple packages.
 These are obtained by iteratively executing `dnf --assumeno remove ${BuildRequires}`.

 If any of the files owned by any of the package in this set was accessed, then this `BuildRequires` field can not be removed.

-Each iteration of the `remove` query will also include all the `BuildRequires` fields for which were shown to be unnecessary.
+Each iteration of the `remove` query will also include all the `BuildRequires` fields which have previously shown to be unused.
 This is because the removal of multiple packages at once can produce a different result than removing them separately.

 ### Output